tytso/xfstests-bld/Documentation/what-is-xfstests.md

 LVM stored on a GCE Local SSD.
-Unfortunately, this means that the TEST-4K device is reformatted each time the gce-xfstests VM is started; and so we don't get the benefits of testing the file system against a device suffering from long-term aging,
+Unfortunately, this means that the TEST-4K device is reformatted each time the gce-xfstests VM is started; and so we don't get the benefits of testing the file system against a device suffering from long-term aging.